PoisotLab/ms_network_prediction/manuscript.md

 ## Box 3: From Models to Prediction to Forecasting

-In ecology, quantitative models have long been used for descriptive rather than predictive purposes.
+In ecology, quantitative models have long been descriptive rather than predictive  [@Evans2012PreEco].
 Yet, the need for predictive models remains clear to forecast the effects of Anthropogenic climate and land-use change on Earth's ecosystems [@Dietze2018IteNea].
 The terms "prediction" and "forecasting" are often used interchangably.